Summer band camp group photo

-Students in middle school and high school students in grades 6-12 are invited for a week of fun, practice and learning.
-Join us for a structured week of full band rehearsals, technique classes, fun electives and a final concert.
+Students in middle school and high school, grades 6-12, are invited for a week of fun, practice and learning.
+Join us for a structured week of full band rehearsals, color guard rehearsals, technique classes, fun electives and a final concert/color guard performance.

 Camp Activities